 My curiosity ran very high as we came close to the conclusion of our discussion.
 I wondered what would be next for both Chip and Cynthia.
 Most would hope for them, at this point, to have an extra long get-away planned on a quiet beach somewhere.
 For some reason, I wouldn’t allow myself to believe that that would be the case.
 So I asked…

 “We are now working with a major university for lab research to focus on how we’re able to use certain Technologies.
 For instance, if you just take a THC capsule and let’s say you have 25 mg of THC in that capsule, we’ve got 225 extra mg of head room.
 So what do you put in there?
 We can put things in there that will cause that THC to be more psychoactive or less psychoactive.
 We can target organs.
 We can make it, very specifically, do certain things within your body regulation.
 So that kind of stuff is what excites me.”

 “We’re planning to get into the business as a product company.
 We’re also potentially planning to get in the business of the testing.
 So, as a testing company, again, I can begin to do my own tests on the herbs that I already know can affect the endocannabinoid system, and we can really move a lot faster than we have as it is with Gnu Pharma, my current company.
 I’m excited about all that.
 I can play with my science!”

 “Cynthia is my right hand person and when I am given credit for anything she should get at least 50%.
 We do everything as a team and this is very, very important to our team.”

 So he may not be an actual Chef like Anthony Bourdain.
 It’s actually a very good possibility that he can’t even cook mac-n-cheese from a box.
 Hell, for all I know he doesn’t even know how to turn a stove on… But I do know this.
 He is Chip Paul and you should know who he is.
-With him, what we all thought was nearly impossible actually happened.
+Without him, what we all thought was nearly impossible actually happened.
 That’s one hell of a chef in my view.